Turao/n26-transactions/README.md

 ## 📜 Requirements
 - [x] Application runs in Maven
   - [x] `mvn clean install` and `mvn clean integration-test` complete succesfully
     - > This project uses the same `pom.xml` present in the "skeleton" provided by N26.
-Nothing has been changed
+Only minor tweaks have been made (e.g. addition of JaCoCo for coverage reports)
 - [x] API is thread-safe (i.e. supports concurrent requests)
   - > `TransactionRepository` stores Transaction objects in a `ConcurrentHashMap`, Statistics are immutable by nature (value objects)
 - [x] Works without a database (including in-memory databases)